"Swear say u no carry": Drama as Seyi Law rains curses on troll, fans react

 Seyi Law warns Noble Igwe

-It will be recalled that Legit.ng in the past reported that Seyi Law threatened to beat fashion icon, Noble Igwe
+It will be recalled that Legit.ng in the past reported that Seyi Law threatened to beat fashion enthusiast Noble Igwe

-This succeeded his appearance on, Nedu's podcast, "The Honest bunch", where he publicly declared to beat Noble to a pulp.
+This succeeded in his appearance on Nedu's podcast, "The Honest Bunch", where he publicly declared to beat Noble to a pulp.

 The video caught the attention of many Nigerians on the internet, who waited patiently for the debacle.